unosquare/swan/README.md

 ### The `Network`

-When you are working with projects related to network or you want to extend your application to use some network funtionality the Swan's `Network` provides miscellaneous network utilities such as a Public IP finder, a DNS client to query DNS records of any kind, and an NTP client.
+When you are working with projects related to network or you want to extend your application to use some network functionality the Swan's `Network` provides miscellaneous network utilities such as a Public IP finder, a DNS client to query DNS records of any kind, and an NTP client.

 #### Example 1: IPv4 and adapters information

-It's allways usefull to have a tool that gives you access to your adapters information and your ip address local and public and use it in your application.
+It's always useful to have a tool that gives you access to your adapters information and your IP address local and public and use it in your application.

 ```csharp
 // Gets the active IPv4 interfaces.